noether/visionloc/README.md

 1. EXAMPLES
 -----------

-Here there are two examples/tests.
+Here there are three examples/tests.
 First example searches for three robots in a single image (ideal for prototyping your setup).
 The second example involves a camera using OpenCV, searches for one robot in every frame, a timeout watches whether a robot is not found.
+The third one shows how to use the library for multicamera.

 The code is quite simple and readable, modify it in order to fit it with your requirements such as number of robots, image size, etc.